 From Mariveles, the members of C Company made their way north along the east coast of Bataan.
 The first five miles of the march was more difficult since the march was uphill.
 The POWs also were denied food and received little water.
 Those who attempted to get water from the artesian wells that flowed across the road were often killed.

 When the POWs reached San Fernando, they were put into a bullpen.
 In one corner, was a trench that was used as a toilet by the POWs.
 The surface was alive with maggots.
 At San Fernando, the POWs formed detachments of 100 men and marched to the train station.
 There, he and the other POWs were packed into small wooden boxcars used for hauling sugarcane.
 The cars were known as “forty or eights” since each car could hold forty men or eight horses.
-The Japanese packed 100 POWs into each car and closed the doors.
+Since there were 100 POWs in each detachment, the Japanese packed 100 POWs into each car and closed the doors.
 The POWs were packed in so tightly, that men suffocated from lack of air, but remained standing since they could not fall to the floors.
 The POWs who died remained standing until the living left the cars at Capas and walked the last miles to Camp O’Donnell.

 The camp was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.